AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Transition {#transition}

-The Transition component allows you to add a transition to your Screens project.
+The Transition component lets you add a transition to your Screens project.

 The following image shows the transition component (added via drag and drop) to the editor.